 Darleen Principe is a multimedia journalist and mass communications graduate student at California State University, Northridge.
 She is a former news reporter and editor for the Acorn Newspapers, a family of five community weeklies headquartered in Agoura Hills, CA. She has won awards for breaking news, education reporting and best writing through the California Newspaper Publishers Association.
 Her work has also appeared in the Huffington Post, Filipinas Magazine and Taste.Company.
 Darleen holds a bachelor’s degree in journalism from California State University, Northridge and a master’s degree in visual culture from the University of Westminster in London, England.
 Her current master’s research focuses on the Filipino diaspora and ethnic media in Los Angeles.
 She has a Pomeranian named Penny Lane and likes to spend her free time baking artisan sourdough bread.

-Nicole Tam currently University of Hawaii at Manoa, studying journalism, Chinese and geography while serving as the editor-in-chief of the campus student newspaper, Ka Leo.
+Nicole Tam currently studies at University of Hawaii at Manoa, studying journalism, Chinese and geography while serving as the editor-in-chief of the campus student newspaper, Ka Leo.
 She also works part-time as a digital media producer at the local ABC-affiliate KITV and as a freelance magazine writer.
 Nicole hopes to become a broadcast journalist after she graduates.
 As a member of AAJA for the past two years and serving as a co-director for the AAJA Student Broadcast Journalists group, she hopes to help other students to practice ethical journalism.

 Nani Sahra Walker is a multimedia journalist, educator and graduate student at the University of California, Berkeley.
 Her work includes projects for The Atlantic, BBC, Guardian, The San Francisco Chronicle and AJ+.
 She has worked on productions that won prestigious awards, including the Student Academy Award, MTV Music Video Award and commercial projects placed among the ten most highly valued in Ads of the World.
 She is currently leading an augmented reality (AR) team at UC Berkeley, developing AR/VR prototypes in partnership with the Center for Augmented Cognition and The Fung Institute.